 TRAVEL DESTINATION: Otago Peninsula, Dunedin, South Island, New Zealand

 The Otago Peninsula is an amazing part of New Zealand where you can encounter many unique animals living in their natural habitat.
 Native animals are protected, as many species became endangered after the past periods of their near extinction.
 There are still many threats to these animals today, one of them being human activities and incidental entanglement.
-Knowing how to share the environment and their mainland habitat with them is important to keeping these species alive.
+Knowing how to share the environment and their mainland habitat with them is important to keep these species alive.
 I felt very much privileged to be around them for a short while when I was visiting Dunedin a month ago.

 Yellow-Eyed Penguin (Hoiho)

 Sandfly Bay beach is the most probable place to spot the yellow-eyed penguin on Otago Peninsula.
 These animals are unique to New Zealand and can be found on the long coastal stretch from the South Island’s Banks Peninsula (south of Christchurch) to Stewart Island.
 They also inhabit Subantarctic Campbell and Auckland islands.
-While most penguin species live in a cold and icy environment, these prefer the coastal scrubs, flax and forests.
+While most penguin species live in a cold and icy environment, these prefer the coastal scrubs, flax, and forests.
 They have become one of the rarest species of penguins in the world.
 They grow up just under 70 centimeters, can weigh up to 8 kg and dive up to 130 meters under water.
 They feed with squid, red cod, sprat, opalfish and blue cod.
 Being quite quick, they can reach 20 km per hour.

-Seeing these penguins with the distinctive yellow eyes and yellow headband was by far the most joyous experience for me on this trip.
+Seeing these penguins with the distinctive yellow eyes and the yellow headband was by far the most joyous experience for me on this trip.
 There is something about the anticipation while hiding and waiting in the coastal scrubs for hours.
 If lucky, you get rewarded with seeing these animals come back to the shore in the evening after a day out at sea.
 They truly have the best of both worlds.
-They are very shy and sensitive to the environment, and prefer their privacy.
-To me they always seem very entertaining with their unique walking style.
+They are very shy and sensitive to the environment and prefer their privacy.
+To me, they always seem very entertaining with their unique walking style.
 Cuteness overload.

 The New Zealand Sea Lions (Rapoka/Whakahao)

 I searched for sea lions on few beaches and was lucky to find them on Sandfly Bay beach.
 And it wasn’t just one or two of them.
 They were literally taking over the whole beach!
 They were funnily amazing, seemed a bit lazy (or probably just needed some peace) and proved they can also be very fast – especially when going for that jump into the ocean.
-If yellow-eyed penguins are shy, these guys on the other hand love to show off and sunbathe on the sandy beaches.
+If yellow-eyed penguins are shy, these guys, on the other hand, love to show off and sunbathe on the sandy beaches.
 They were soaking it all in for several hours.
 They didn’t pay much attention to what was happening around them.
 Towards the evening some of them started stretching and then ran into the ocean to cool off and hunt for a meal.

 The New Zealand sea lions are the rarest of world’s five species of sea lion.
 These animals can only be found in New Zealand and are becoming more and more endangered.
 They are quite sociable and can be found in groups.
 It’s usually easy to distinguish between male and female sea lion.
 When they reach the adult age, male sea lions develop black or dark brown coats and grow a long mane of thick hair around the neck and shoulders.
 They can grow up to 3.5 meters and their weight can reach 500 kg!
 Females have lighter grey-ish color.
 They grow smaller in size (up to 2 meters) and are also less heavy (up to 160 kg).
 Sea lions are wild animals, they are large, can be unpredictable and become aggressive if not given their space.